Legion-Expansion/Legion-Expansion/README.md

 4. Use correct casing when referencing files so as to prevent issues on Linux.
 5. Keep commit subjects concise, use the body to include details.
 6. Make small, single-purpose commits.
+7. Large files not required for the mod to run should be stored using [Git Large File Storage](https://git-lfs.github.com/)

 Our branch structure is based on the [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) model: